maxfra01/federated-learning/README.md

     - **Scikit-learn:** Data splitting and preprocessing utilities.

 ## 3. Dataset Preparation
- Run the third cell in the notebook to prepare the CIFAR-100 and/or Shakespeare dataset.
+ Run the third cell in the notebooks `cifarFL.ipynb` and `shakesprFL.ipynb` to prepare the CIFAR-100 and/or Shakespeare dataset.
 - ### 3.1 CIFAR-100

     This step will download the CIFAR-100 dataset (if not already present) directly from the official repository and apply data augmentations and normalizations for the training and testing datasets